light-oj/steghubsubmissions/MERN-web_Stack.md

 We can run the command `ls` to verify that the Todo directory is created
 ![](https://lh7-us.googleusercontent.com/heOVkLGpFw4DOGD_LhH7JXyNGOQQlzlf3slVwZyYxMzhp2fIjSzOuPxROvly0DHRZNHLDtNmOt2TlPxlpb43aPCFFHGkaytLb5skEzYN8xrbobyDFqcF9-XyLnWokhCTZ7IKJvUOg1_n3PYV51f38q4)

-Extra: To see some more useful information about files and directories, you can use following combination of keys `ls -lih` - it will show you different properties and size in human readable format.
-You can learn more about different useful keys for ls command with ls --help.
+Extra: To see some more useful information about files and directories, you can use the following combination of keys `ls -lih` - it will show you different properties and sizes in human-readable format.
+You can learn more about different useful keys for the `ls` command with ls --help.

 Now, let’s change to our newly created Todo directory by using the command `cd Todo`